Halifax Resolves: Drive to independence

 The Halifax Resolves only empowered North Carolina's three delegates to the Second Continental Congress (Joseph Hewes, William Hooper, and John Penn) to join with those from other colonies to declare independence from Great Britain's rule.

 With the passage of the resolves, North Carolina became the first colony to explicitly permit their delegates to vote in favor of independence.
 The Halifax Resolves, however, stopped short of instructing North Carolina's delegates to introduce a resolution of independence to Congress, a step which was taken by Virginia in June with the adoption of the Lee Resolution.
 The Second Continental Congress issued the United States Declaration of Independence the following month, in July.

 Legacy

 Every year, on April 12, the Halifax Historic District, a historic site operated by the North Carolina Department of Cultural Resources, celebrates Halifax Day.
 Interpreters in period costumes provide guided tours of historic buildings, demonstrate historic crafts and teach about colonial activities.
 Occasionally, reenactors portray revolutionary-era soldiers and demonstrate the use of historic weapons during the Halifax Day events.

+The only known copy of the document itself, held by the National Archives and Records Administration, returned to North Carolina for the first time in 2026, as part of the 250th anniversary of American independence.
+It is on display at the Halifax Historic Site through Oct.
+6, 2026.